10 – Everything Falls Apart

 This album was released on CD in 1993 as Everything Falls Apart and More with bonus tracks including the band’s first two singles, the full version of “Statues” and an unreleased track called “Do You Remember?” (which is Husker Du translated into English).
 A remastered version was released in 2017.

-Zen Arcade was the band’s landmark album that contained many moments where Hart’s song writing really stood out.
-With songs such as “Never Talking To You Again” and the blazing “Turn on The News,” his lyrics have a relevancy that still resonates to this day.
+Zen Arcade was the band’s landmark album that contained many moments where Hart’s songwriting really stood out.
+With songs such as “Never Talking To You Again” and the blazing “Turn on The News,” his lyrics have relevancy that still resonates to this day.
 This track is a particular highlight.
 With its angelic chorus, it is truly an accomplishment for Hart as a composer.

 Although it was not massively commercially successful, Zen Arcade is considered to be one of the greatest and most important alternative rock albums of all time.
 It was very well received critically and sold over 200,000 copies and peaked at number 11 in the UK Indie charts.

-The band’s first ever single released in 1981, a time when the band were still finding their sound.
+The band’s first ever single was released in 1981, a time when the band was still finding its sound.
 Although it shows an experimental side to the band that would be much more refined in later years, this track that sounds a lot like Public Image Ltd is very far removed from the trashy hardcore that would follow.
-A track that would essentially be classed as post punk, it show’s Hart’s penchant for using the scratchy guitar sound often found within that genre which would later be an integral part of the band’s sound, albeit in a different form.
+A track that would essentially be classed as post-punk, it shows Hart’s penchant for using the scratchy guitar sound often found within that genre which would later be an integral part of the band’s sound, albeit in a different form.

 From Zen Arcade this is a slightly odd number from the band.
 Norton’s bass sound perfectly sets the build-up before Hart comes crashing in with his vocals on the chorus.
 The use of ocean sound effects is somewhat questionable but at least they are an apt accompaniment to the song’s atmosphere.
 Like all tracks on Zen Arcade the lyrics tell part of a conceptual story about a young boy who runs away from an unhappy home life only to find a world outside which is much worse.

 This track from 1983’s Metal Circus ep was covered by Therapy?
-In 1995 with their version reaching number 26 on the charts, making it more commercially successful than this original version.
+In 1995 their version reached number 26 on the charts, making it more commercially successful than the original version.
 This was an early college radio track that stood out to many listeners.
 It has a very dark atmosphere and is rather sad sounding.
 This is due to its very graphic lyrical content, with the song’s namesake being Diane Edwards, a waitress from Minnesota who was brutally raped and murdered.

-This track from Zen Arcade is possibly the bands angriest song which is ironic given that it is their first purely acoustic number.
+This track from Zen Arcade is possibly the band’s angriest song which is ironic given that it is their first purely acoustic number.
 Even though it is not about any such thing lyrically, the growing tensions between Mould and Hart that would follow them throughout the rest of their career are arguably evident here.
-This came about after Mould demanded that he and Hart were given individual song writing credits on the album as opposed to them both receiving credit for all of the songs.2.
-Sorry Somehow
+This came about after Mould demanded that he and Hart were given individual songwriting credits on the album as opposed to them both receiving credit for all of the songs.

-This track is taken from 1986’s Candy Apple Grey, an album which saw the band move into a much more radio friendly direction.
+This track is taken from 1986’s Candy Apple Grey, an album that saw the band move into a much more radio-friendly direction.
 The song was released as an EP and was the album’s first single.
-Written by Hart, he is showing his capability to write a commercial hit here, which may have been the case had the album had a more polished production.
-By this point the band had left SST, signing with Warner Brothers and were producing their albums themselves.
+Written by Hart, the song shows his capability to write a commercial hit here, which may have been the case had the album had a more polished production.
+By this point the band had left SST, signing with Warner Brothers, and were producing their albums themselves.